jphill01/HACSim.R/README.md

 2. Set up all algorithm input parameters using standard R variable assignment.

-3. Run the following line of code in succession:
+3. Run the following line of code:

 > HAC.simrep()